386er/capstone/capstone_report.md

 The problem that will be addressed in this project is to create a model, which predicts whether a connection between a source and target IP, represented by a set of features, is an attempt to attack the source network or not.
 In case of an attack, the model has to predict what kind of attack a malicious connection represents.

 An additional challenge which will be addressed in this project is that the type of attacks that the model will be trained on, differ from the type of attacks that its performance will tested on.
 This is a specific characteristic of the used dataset to make it more realistic.
-However this does not represent a major constraint; as there is widespread believe that most of the novel attacks can be derived from the known attacks (see Tavallee, 2009).
+However this does not represent a major constraint, as there is widespread believe that most of the novel attacks can be derived from the known attacks (see Tavallee, 2009).

 Assuming that attacks produce a distinctive sequence of events, this capstone project seeks to model network traffic as a time series by applying a long short-term memory (LSTM) Recurrent neural network.
 Unlike feedforward neural networks, RNNs have cyclic connections making them powerful for modeling sequences.
 While standard RNNs are only able to model sequences that are up to 10 time steps long, LSTM based RNNs overcome this constraints and allow for much longer sequences to be considered.